devicetree-org/devicetree-website/_pages/governance/README.md

 devicetree.org gives everyone the opportunity to contribute to the evolution of the specification.
 To do this head off to [collaborate](http://www.devicetree.org/collaborate/).

-## Membership

-Membership in devicetree.org is open to any interested company or individual and provides you the opportunity to:

-* Participate in the Technical Steering Committee
-* Preview draft revisions of the device tree specification releases

-### Joining Fees

-Corporate membership: $2500 annual membership
-Individuals by invitation only